Thursday, August 29, 2013

 Huberman through his remarkable foresight, knew that Nazism would spread throughout Europe and so he set began to select the best musicians from European countries.
 He held auditions and selected the best.
 The Warsaw Symphony was forty percent Jewish and Huberman knew most of them so he decided to hold blind auditions.

 As it would turn out, Huberman's predictions proved correct and Nazism spread throughout Europe.
 Those who were recruited and emigrated to Palestine were saved.
 Those who were not, disappeared into the Holocaust never to be seen again.
-Huberman was responsible for saving the lives of almost 1000 Jews.
+Huberman was responsible for saving the lives of almost one thousand Jews.
 Interestingly the documentary reveals two musicians who left Palestine after being recruited and who returned to Europe only to die in concentration camps.

 Orchestra of Exiles dramatizes Bronislaw Huberman's life through realistic re-enactments.
-Aronson also portrays, through interviews with the descendents of some of the orchestra's founding musicians, the difficulties Huberman encountered as he worked to select musicians, obtain visas for them, permits to enter Palestine and transportation to their new home.
+Aronson also portrays, through interviews with the descendants of some of the orchestra's founding musicians, the difficulties Huberman encountered as he worked to select musicians, obtain visas for them, permits to enter Palestine and transportation to their new home.
 For many it was to be a life or death situation.
 The documentary also explores the situation in Palestine in the mid 1930's, as strife between the Arab and Jewish nations escalated.
 There are many interviews with renowned Jewish musicians including Itzhak Perlman, Pinchas Zukerman and Zubin Mehta.
 There is also an interesting story involved Huberman's violin and Joshua Bell.

 Orchestra of Exiles came out of the suggestion by a friend of Aronson's, Dorit Grunschlag Straus, whose father, David Grunschlag was chosen by Bronislaw Huberman to travel to Palestine as part of the new orchestra.
 Grunschlag emigrated along with his parents and two sisters, thus saving them from the horrors of the Holocaust.
+This documentary is well worth watching and tells a remarkable story about an incredible musician who put his career on hold to fight for what he believed in and to save an important part of his culture.

 Sunday, August 18, 2013